hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

   - **Use case**: While debugging, check which commit or developer introduced a specific line that might be causing an issue.

 #### Experiment with each command in your test repo
 Here I modified the md file (this file) on my local device.
-Then I used `git checkout` command to retore the file from the main branch.
+Then I used `git checkout` command to restore the file from the main branch.

 - `git checkout main -- <file>`
   - I created a new branch called `experiment` and made multiple commits.
   - Steps I Took
-    - used a differnt branch for testing out git command
+    - used a different branch for testing out git command
       <img width="1000" alt="Image" src="https://github.com/user-attachments/assets/6991d1e1-7dd9-49b4-9318-945953992135" />
     - succencefully use `git checkout main --<file>` command to retrieve the original file (last commit to main) from the main branch.
       <img width="1000" alt="Image" src="https://github.com/user-attachments/assets/4a177afa-f893-427b-9db7-c2d6fd8062fd" />